5amCurfew/monzo-task-public/README.md

 Ensure that Python is installed on your machine.

 Locally I use `pyenv` as a python version manager.
 This project was built using Python 3.9.6.
-If you already use `pyenv` this will be set by the `.python_version` file.
+If you already use `pyenv` this will be set by the `.python_version` file when opening a terminal in this directory.

 Create the virtual environment by running the following in your terminal when in this directory: